St John's JCR is proudly democratic.

 You can learn more about the JCR by reading the Constitution.

 There are usually 4 of these a term, lasting around an hour.
-Have a read: A Guide to St John’s JCR Meetings.
+Have a read: A Guide to JCR Meetings.

 What happens at them?
 The Meetings are a chance for Officers to give reports on their work since the last meeting.
-Vacant Rep roles are then made open for anyone wishing to run.
-Items for Discussion, which can be put forward by any JCR member are then discussed.
-Motions sent to the Secretary are then put to the Meeting, with votes on each motion determining whether they pass or fail.
-Constitutional Motions have to be passed at one meeting and ratified at the next.
+Vacant Rep roles are offered to anyone wishing to run.
+Items for Discussion – which can be put forward by any JCR member – are then discussed.
+Motions sent to the Secretary are then put to the meeting, with votes on each motion determining whether they pass or fail.

 What’s a motion?
-JCR Motions can be written by any JCR member, and instruct the JCR how to act in relation to a specific issue.
-Most Motions are either Constitutional Motions, where the wording of our Constitution is changed, or a Financial Motion, where the JCR must allocate money to a specified group, cause, or budget.
-Much like Parliament, a JCR cannot bind a future JCR, so a Motion can undo any existing work of a JCR.
+Motions instruct the JCR how to act in relation to a specific issue and can be written by any JCR member.
+Most motions are either Constitutional – where the wording of our Constitution is changed – or Financial -where the JCR allocates money to a specified group, cause, or budget.
+Much like Parliament, a JCR cannot bind a future JCR, so a Motion can undo any existing work or policy.

 How is a motion discussed?
-When a Motion is put to the JCR Meeting, it is introduced by either its Proposer or its Seconder (every Motion needs two people in support initially).
+When a Motion is put, it is introduced by either its Proposer or its Seconder (every Motion needs two people in support initially).
 Anyone can then ask short factual questions to the Proposer.
-Once these are answered, Items for Discussion can be raised.
+Once these are answered, Points for Discussion can be raised.
 Discussion ends either when all questions are answered, or any member present calls for a ‘Move to Vote’.
 If there is no objection to the Move to Vote, a simple In Favour/Against/Abstain vote is cast, with the highest of either In Favour (motion passes) or Against (motion fails) determining the vote’s outcome.
 A Constitutional Motion (anything that changes how the Constitution is written) must be passed again (ratified) at the next meeting.

 Can I learn more?
 Yes!
 You can read our guide to JCR meetings here.

-You can read the minutes of past meetings.
+You can also read the minutes of past meetings here.